Learn How To Trade Forex • Best Forex Course • AsiaForexMentor

 The stochastic oscillator is an indicator among a plethora of others in the forex platform to help traders identify the momentum of the price change and identify potential trend reversals.
 The momentum is calculated by comparing the closing price to the trading range over a certain period of time.

 One strategy for using the stochastic oscillator is to look for a currency pair with a pronounced and lengthy bullish trend.
-Ideally, you want to see a currency pair that has been in the overbought territory for a while with their prices peaking at a previous resistance zone.
+Ideally for a reversal, you want to see a currency pair that has been in the overbought territory for a while with their prices peaking at a previous resistance zone.
 Then, look for the waning volume since that serves as another indication of the bullish trend losing steam.
 When the stochastic oscillator crosses the signal line, the price will soon follow.
 Although the signals are already clear, it is best to wait for the price action trading bar to dip first before making the move since momentum oscillators tend to spit fake information now and again.

 Back to top